Soft connection in training

 Refresher rides

-• Softness and responsiveness to seat, leg, and hand
+• Improved softness and response to seat, leg, and hand

 Restarts & Problem-Solving Minimum 3 months